tjworks/tapdata-docs-en/docs/quick-start/connect-database.md

 # Step 2: Connect Data Sources

-Once you have [installed the Agent](install-agent), you need to connect the Agent to the data sources through Tapdata Cloud, and you can create a data pipeline once the connection has been established.
+Once you have [installed the Agent](install-agent), you need to connect the Agent to the data sources through Tapdata, and you can create a data pipeline once the connection has been established.

 :::tip